DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 The TestCafe syntax is identical for both JavaScript and TypeScript.

-TestCafe test reports include information about TypeScript compilation errors.
+Whenever TestCafe encounters TypeScript compilation errors, it includes corresponding error messages in the test report.

 > [Extending selectors](../basic-guides/select-page-elements.md#extend-selectors-with-custom-properties-and-methods)
 > in TypeScript differs from extending selectors in JavaScript.
 Refer to the